Student Accessibility FAQs

 What are my responsibilities?

-- Make initial contact with Student Support and Accessibility Office (SSAO) well in advance of the time when services are needed.
+- Make initial contact with the Accessibility Office well in advance of the time when services are needed.
 For more specific time frames, please see question five below.

 - Provide documentation which appropriately confirms the presence of a disability and the related need to be accommodated